 - 'Sorry Club' for a set number of days above the initial time for entering the Red zone. - Behaviour monitoring report.
 A pupil will be placed upon report.
-At this time the parents/carers of the pupil will be informed of this decision and invited into school to meet with the Child Wellbeing Lead, class teacher and/or Headteacher to discuss and help to improve their pupil's behaviour.
-The Child Wellbeing Lead will formally touch base with the class teacher/pupil on a weekly basis and report to SLT. - A pupil will only come off report when it is agreed by ALL PARTIES that their behaviour has improved enough to warrant it.
+At this time the parents/carers of the pupil will be informed of this decision and invited into school to meet with the class teacher and Headteacher/Deputy Headteacher to discuss and help to improve their pupil's behaviour. - A pupil will only come off report when it is agreed by ALL PARTIES that their behaviour has improved enough to warrant it.
 This is to be reviewed weekly in the SLT meeting and will be shared at a meeting with parents/carers.